 Selling your business effectively and efficiently requires following a disciplined process which is individually tailored to your particular business.
 Fortunately, we have the depth of experience to understand what will work best for you.
 In general, however, the Selling Process can be described in 9 steps.
-View the presentation or the in-depth text below on the process.

 We like to meet with you, preferably at your place of business because it gives us a better understanding of what it is that we are valuing and selling.
 If you would prefer to do it off-site, then you can either come to our office or arrange a place closer to your business.
 The meeting will allow us to get to know your business and better understand what you wish to achieve with the sale, explain the selling process, and review our fees and engagement requirements.
 All of this is done in strict confidence.
 If you like what we have to say, then we move to the next step to perform a complimentary, no-obligation valuation.

 Generally speaking, valuations of businesses take into account a variety of factors including the financial performance of the business, what industry it is in and the type of buyer that is likely to purchase the business, to name a few.
 The financial information we will need is:

 - Past 5 years of business tax returns